AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-batch.md

 This destination allows Magnite clients to deliver Adobe CDP audiences in batch, at a daily cadence to Magnite Streaming to create segments used for advertising targeting and activation.
 Post-processing, segments are available for targeting deals created in Magnite.

-All Magnite integration require at least the Daily/Batch destination to be setup.
+All Magnite integrations require at least the Daily/Batch destination to be setup.
 If you want/need to setup a Realtime destination, see [this doc](magnite-streaming.md).
 Please reach out to your account manager for more info regarding the Realtime destination

 ###